Kvtulder/Programmeer-project/README.md

 <img src="sketch_verwerk_transacties.jpeg" alt="Overview acticity" width="400"/>

 This activity allows you to divide your transactions into categories.
 You can swipe trough every transaction and select a suitable category.
 [optional feature] If I've enough time, I'll implement a feature that automatically selects a category if the transaction account number and/or amount matches another transaction.
+Any Chart for android

 ### Transaction overview activity